Zoran Madžirov: Biography

 Zoran Madzirov performed with and was honoured by stars such as Sting, Tito Puente, Tina Turner, Harry Belafonte, Scorpions, Tommy Emmanuel and others.
 He founded the group Les Barons Karamazoff in 1987 with Edin Karamazov (guitar, lute) and Sasa Dejanovic (Guitar).

 Madzirov revolutionised the concept of a solo percussionist by playing the works of great classical composers such as Stravinsky and Mozart on unusual instruments.

 The award-winning short film "Glass" was filmed in his honour at the New York Film Academy in Los Angeles.

 Personal life

-Zoran Madzirov was born and raised in a musical family in Strumica, North Macedonia.
+Zoran Madzirov was born and raised in a musical family in Strumica, SFR Yugoslavia.
 He received his first knowledge of jazz music and percussions from his father.
 His education led him to Munich and Cologne in Germany.

 As an artist and busker on self-made musical instruments made from bottles, he has performed classical music on the streets in major European cities including Milan, Venice, and Copenhagen.